LordAK7/Jarvis/README.md

 2.Anyone can contribute to this project.
 (As this is module-based, anybody with a decent knowledge of Python can contribute.)
 One of the prime goals of this project is to lower the entry barrier into the world of open source.

-# Whem contributing to this reprository keep in mined the following:
+# When contributing to this reprository keep in mined the following:

 1.Dont forget to add comments to the code.
 2.If its a big code split it into multiple files as we want to keep it fast.

-# The Future of This project is
+# The Future of This project:

 1.I want to keep it fast
 2.In future after all the base code is written we will try to convert this in real A.i using artificial inteligence, machine learning .deep learning .